Live Better. Love Better. Work Better.

 “You need to forgive so that you can move on.”

-Have you heard any of these popular sayings?
+“You’ve likely heard popular sayings like, ‘Forgive for your own sake’ or ‘Don’t let someone rent space in your head.’
 Do you believe them?
 When it comes to recovering from trauma, perhaps you shouldn’t.

 Forgiveness is potentially problematic when incorporated into trauma treatment.
 It’s been said that forgiveness can help survivors to “move on” or “let go” of the pain of their past.
-Some believe that you must forgive those who caused or contributed to your trauma in order to recover.
-Yet, there is no statistical evidence that suggests that this is true.
+Some even insist that recovery is impossible without forgiveness.
+However, research shows no evidence that forgiveness is required for healing from trauma.

 After more than a decade as a trauma psychotherapist, I’ve witnessed the benefits of forgiveness for many of my clients.
 However, I do not believe that forgiveness is required in order to recover from trauma, as I’ve treated many trauma survivors who’ve experienced recovery without forgiving their abusers.
-Furthermore, I’ve learned that mandating or encouraging forgiveness can be detrimental to trauma survivors and create obstacles in their recovery.
+In fact, pressuring someone to forgive can sometimes hinder their progress and create unnecessary obstacles on the path to healing.

 Here are reasons why forgiveness should not be imposed in the process of trauma recovery.